teamsteelbot/klevor/src/raspberry-pi5/README.md

 4. Python Software Foundation.
 (2025). *Multiprocessing*.
 Python documentation. <a id="multiprocessing">https://docs.python.org/3/library/multiprocessing.html</a>
 5. Brownlee, J. (28 de julio de 2022). *Use an Event in the Multiprocessing Pool*.
 SuperFastPython*. <a id="multiprocessing-pool">https://superfastpython.com/multiprocessing-pool/</a>
 6. *Camera*.
 (2025).
 Raspberry Pi. <a id="camera">https://www.raspberrypi.com/documentation/computers/camera.html</a>
+7. Brownlee, J. (21 de noviembre de 2022). *What is a Multiprocessing Manager*.
+SuperFastPython. <a id="multiprocessing-manager">https://superfastpython.com/multiprocessing-manager/</a>